-We served as counsel to two hospitals in a qui tam lawsuit alleging that a cardiologist (Dr. Korban) billed Medicare and Medicaid for medically unnecessary stent procedures.
-The district court ruled that the relator’s claims were barred by the public disclosure bar and for failure to plead fraud claims with particularity.
-Reported decision: United States ex rel.
+We served as counsel to hospitals in a qui tam lawsuit alleging that cardiologist performed medically unnecessary cardiac stent procedures.
+Following declination, we obtained dismissal on grounds that the lawsuit was barred under the public disclosure bar.
+Following the Relator’s appeal, the Court of Appeals upheld the dismissal.
+U.S. ex rel.
 Maur v.
-Korban, No. 1:17-cv-01079-STA-jay (W.D.
+Korban, 2020 WL 912753 (W.D.
 Tenn.
-Feb.
-25, 2020).
-You can read more about this case here.
+2020).

 U.S. ex rel.
 Maur v.
 Korban et al.